Centre expands accessibility norms for disabled people, but overlapping rules lead to uncertainty

 The notification on June 5 of such a standard of accessibility is a significant shift in terms of disability advocacy.
 However, their compliance will be a test for all departments and ministries.

-Shashank Pandey is a lawyer and Research Fellow at Vidhi Centre for Legal Policy.
-Shashank.pandey@vidhilegalpolicy.in.
+Shashank Pandey is a lawyer and researcher.